FurqanSoftware/papyrus/README.md

 $ export GOOGLE_CLIENT_SECRET=your-google-client-secret-here
 ```

+Make sure MongoDB is running and all necessary environment variables are set.

 Run _papyrusd_:

 ```
-$GOPATH/bin/papyrusd
+./papyrusd
 ```

-Make sure MongoDB is running and all necessary environment variables are set.
+Open your web browser and navigate to [localhost:5000](http://localhost:5000).

 ## Acknowledgements